princemaple/img-src-ondemand/README.md

 # img-src-ondemand

-Angular module that delays image loading to when it is about to appear on the screen
+Angular module that delays image loading to when it is about to appear on the screen.

+To be more specific, it sets the `src` attribute on `img` tags just before you scroll down to make it appear on the screen.

 ## Usage